AnandSinha2209/Text_Sentiment_Test/README.md

 8) The  results were as follows :- **Loss: 0.0237(test)      |       Acc: 90.5%(test)**
 9) In the Future we will impliment this and try it again.
 10) This repo can be forked after a mail to me and you are free to contribute to it.

+###Verison 2

+Total Code Change along with a few more details and Calulations.

+Used Binary Cross Entrol and Sigmoid Functions.

+Loss Function: 0.000